sgorgun/exceptions/README.md

 Open the [NullCoalescingAssignment.cs](Exceptions/NullCoalescingAssignment.cs) file, and navigate to the [CheckParameterAndThrowException3](Exceptions/NullCoalescingAssignment.cs#L17) method.

-Add the code to initialize the _s_ parameter with the default value if the _s_ argument is null.
+Add the code to initialize the _s_ parameter with the default value when the _s_ argument is null.

 | Parameter | Default Value   |
 |-----------|-----------------|
 | s         | "Hello, world!" |

-String parameters are initialized in the same way as object and array parameters:
+The string parameters are initialized in the same way as the object and the array parameters:

 ```cs
 public static string CheckParameterAndThrowException3(string s)